Nu Skin Enterprises (NYSE:NUS) Releases FY 2022 Earnings Guidance

 Nu Skin Enterprises (NYSE:NUS – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
 The company provided earnings per share guidance of $3.60-$3.90 for the period, compared to the consensus earnings per share estimate of $4.21.
 The company issued revenue guidance of $2.51 billion-$2.62 billion, compared to the consensus revenue estimate of $2.70 billion.Nu Skin Enterprises also updated its Q2 2022 guidance to $0.75-$0.85 EPS.

-Nu Skin Enterprises (NYSE:NUS – Get Rating) last announced its earnings results on Wednesday, May 4th.
+Nu Skin Enterprises (NYSE:NUS – Get Rating) last issued its earnings results on Wednesday, May 4th.
 The company reported $0.76 EPS for the quarter, topping the consensus estimate of $0.72 by $0.04.
 Nu Skin Enterprises had a return on equity of 22.05% and a net margin of 5.28%.
-The firm had revenue of $604.90 million for the quarter, compared to analysts’ expectations of $579.70 million.
-During the same quarter in the previous year, the company earned $0.91 earnings per share.
-The firm’s quarterly revenue was down 10.7% compared to the same quarter last year.
-Sell-side analysts forecast that Nu Skin Enterprises will post 3.78 EPS for the current fiscal year.
+The company had revenue of $604.90 million during the quarter, compared to the consensus estimate of $579.70 million.
+During the same period in the previous year, the company posted $0.91 EPS.
+The firm’s revenue for the quarter was down 10.7% compared to the same quarter last year.
+On average, equities analysts predict that Nu Skin Enterprises will post 3.8 EPS for the current year.

-NUS has been the topic of several recent research reports.
-TheStreet lowered shares of Nu Skin Enterprises from a b rating to a c+ rating in a research report on Friday, February 18th.
-StockNews.com upgraded shares of Nu Skin Enterprises from a hold rating to a buy rating in a research report on Thursday.
-DA Davidson lifted their price target on shares of Nu Skin Enterprises from $47.00 to $50.00 and gave the stock a neutral rating in a research report on Thursday, February 17th.
-Jefferies Financial Group lifted their price target on shares of Nu Skin Enterprises from $61.00 to $75.00 in a research report on Thursday, February 17th.
-Finally, Zacks Investment Research upgraded shares of Nu Skin Enterprises from a hold rating to a strong-buy rating and set a $57.00 price target on the stock in a research report on Tuesday, March 29th.
-Two research analysts have rated the stock with a hold rating, two have given a buy rating and one has given a strong buy rating to the company’s stock.
-Based on data from MarketBeat.com, the stock currently has a consensus rating of Buy and an average target price of $60.60.
+Several equities analysts have recently issued reports on NUS shares.
+StockNews.com lowered Nu Skin Enterprises from a buy rating to a hold rating in a research note on Friday.
+DA Davidson boosted their price objective on Nu Skin Enterprises from $47.00 to $50.00 and gave the stock a neutral rating in a research report on Thursday, February 17th.
+Jefferies Financial Group boosted their price objective on Nu Skin Enterprises from $61.00 to $75.00 in a research report on Thursday, February 17th.
+Zacks Investment Research upgraded Nu Skin Enterprises from a hold rating to a strong-buy rating and set a $57.00 price objective on the stock in a research report on Tuesday, March 29th.
+Finally, TheStreet lowered Nu Skin Enterprises from a b rating to a c+ rating in a research report on Friday, February 18th.
+Three research analysts have rated the stock with a hold rating, one has assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
+Based on data from MarketBeat.com, Nu Skin Enterprises currently has an average rating of Buy and a consensus price target of $60.60.

-In related news, Director Andrew D. Lipman sold 1,000 shares of Nu Skin Enterprises stock in a transaction on Tuesday, February 22nd.
-The shares were sold at an average price of $53.27, for a total value of $53,270.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, CEO Ryan S. Napierski sold 25,000 shares of Nu Skin Enterprises stock in a transaction on Friday, February 25th.
-The shares were sold at an average price of $47.40, for a total transaction of $1,185,000.00.
+In other Nu Skin Enterprises news, Director Andrew D. Lipman sold 1,000 shares of the stock in a transaction on Tuesday, February 22nd.
+The stock was sold at an average price of $53.27, for a total transaction of $53,270.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, CEO Ryan S. Napierski sold 25,000 shares of the stock in a transaction on Friday, February 25th.
+The shares were sold at an average price of $47.40, for a total value of $1,185,000.00.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 28,000 shares of company stock worth $1,333,390.
-Corporate insiders own 2.80% of the company’s stock.
+Over the last ninety days, insiders sold 28,000 shares of company stock valued at $1,333,390.
+2.80% of the stock is currently owned by corporate insiders.

-Institutional investors have recently added to or reduced their stakes in the business.
-Janus Henderson Group PLC acquired a new position in shares of Nu Skin Enterprises during the third quarter valued at about $208,000.
-Schonfeld Strategic Advisors LLC acquired a new position in shares of Nu Skin Enterprises during the fourth quarter valued at about $455,000.
-Allstate Corp raised its position in shares of Nu Skin Enterprises by 12.4% during the fourth quarter.
-Allstate Corp now owns 15,684 shares of the company’s stock valued at $796,000 after buying an additional 1,733 shares during the last quarter.
-Vident Investment Advisory LLC increased its stake in Nu Skin Enterprises by 4.4% in the fourth quarter.
-Vident Investment Advisory LLC now owns 33,578 shares of the company’s stock valued at $1,703,000 after acquiring an additional 1,401 shares during the period.
-Finally, UBS Group AG increased its stake in Nu Skin Enterprises by 13.3% in the third quarter.
-UBS Group AG now owns 42,922 shares of the company’s stock valued at $1,737,000 after acquiring an additional 5,040 shares during the period.
-93.79% of the stock is owned by hedge funds and other institutional investors.
+Large investors have recently made changes to their positions in the company.
+Yousif Capital Management LLC boosted its position in Nu Skin Enterprises by 2.0% during the 1st quarter.
+Yousif Capital Management LLC now owns 28,472 shares of the company’s stock valued at $1,363,000 after acquiring an additional 555 shares in the last quarter.
+Rhumbline Advisers grew its position in Nu Skin Enterprises by 0.6% in the 1st quarter.
+Rhumbline Advisers now owns 148,426 shares of the company’s stock worth $7,107,000 after purchasing an additional 849 shares during the period.
+Vident Investment Advisory LLC grew its position in Nu Skin Enterprises by 4.4% in the 4th quarter.
+Vident Investment Advisory LLC now owns 33,578 shares of the company’s stock worth $1,703,000 after purchasing an additional 1,401 shares during the period.
+California State Teachers Retirement System grew its position in shares of Nu Skin Enterprises by 2.2% during the 4th quarter.
+California State Teachers Retirement System now owns 69,882 shares of the company’s stock valued at $3,547,000 after acquiring an additional 1,534 shares during the period.
+Finally, Allstate Corp grew its position in shares of Nu Skin Enterprises by 12.4% during the 4th quarter.
+Allstate Corp now owns 15,684 shares of the company’s stock valued at $796,000 after acquiring an additional 1,733 shares during the period.
+93.79% of the stock is currently owned by hedge funds and other institutional investors.

 About Nu Skin Enterprises (Get Rating)